ameisso/VezerToTween/README.md

 ```

 ## Limitations :
-The number of points depends on the memeory available on your controler :
+The number of points depends on the memory available on your controler :
 - Arduino Uno : ~15 points
 - SAMD21 : ~250 points
+- ESP32-C3 : ~340 points

 ## TODO :
+- only exports activated timelines compositions
+- option to export all tracks from the same composition in a single file ?
 - code refactoring (function to access xml propoerties,)
 - export cues with times and offset as comments
 - tweenduino support (and lib modification to support int)
-- only exports activated timelines compositions
-- option to export all tracks from the same composition in a single file ?
 - support multiple compositions
-- support colors for neopixels
 - remap function (for exemple one led can be tested via DMX (0-255) and controled by a 12bit pwm (0-4096))
 - electron app / online site
 ## License
 MIT